 Finally, your students will get better at speaking Spanish when they hear lots and lots of Spanish being spoken.
 Do your best to use the language in the classroom to give directions and chat with students about their day and the things they like.

 You can also show kid-friendly videos of native Spanish speakers or popular movie and cartoon characters dubbed in Spanish to capture their attention.
-FluentU has loads of videos that are just right for elementary school Spanish students, so be sure to check them out!
+FluentU has loads of videos that are just right for elementary school Spanish students, but with a few pluses.

 With these helpful tips, you’re sure to become an accomplished elementary Spanish teacher.
 If you live to speak Spanish and love little kids, this can be the perfect career for you!